Dallas Dog Bite Injury Lawyer

 Every state follows different legal standards with regard to owner liability for dog bite injuries.
 While Texas does not currently possess an explicit dog bite liability statute, prior court cases have set a precedent for determining bite liability.

-When a person is bitten by a pet dog in Texas, the owner or person who was controlling the dog at the time of the attack may be liable under the “one bite rule” if the attack victim can prove that the dog owner:
+When a person is bitten by a pet dog in Dallas, the owner or person who was controlling the dog at the time of the attack may be liable under the “one bite rule” if the attack victim can prove that the dog owner:

 - Was aware that the animal had a history of violent or aggressive behavior.